outfox/fennecs/www/docs/Streams/Delegates.md

 ### Remember: Thread fast, thread hard, and thread safe!

-Where many threads live, there also be dragons.
+But alas, where many threads live, there also be dragons.

 :neofox_hug_dragn_heart: